Haltarys/SICED/README.md

 - Twitter module: display the latest tweets of a Twitter user on the window
 - Weather forecasting module: display weather forecast on the window
 - Imgur module: display images from Imgur

+## Notes

+In the backend, the modules are referred to as 'widgets' to avoid confusion with NestJS modules.